asma1982/Doplyment/README.md

 # Doplyment
-Use flask and streamlit library to deploy the model
+Use streamlit library to deploy the model